 Today many channels are still broadcast over-the-air and simple to tune-in to.
 All you need is an antenna and HDTV.
 That’s it.
 And, for the tiny percent of HDTVs out there without built-in digital tuners, you’ll need a digital converter box — the same as those offered in the DTV program.
 If you bought a television after Mar.
 2007, it will most likely already have a digital tuner because at that point it became a requirement of televisions sold in the United States.
-Refer to http://www.dtv.gov/ for more information.
+(Refer to dtv.gov for more information on digital television.)

 Here’s what you need to receive free HD channels over-the-air (OTA):

 You’ll want an antenna capable of both UHF and VHF reception.
 These antennas may look like a combination of both rabbit ears and a circular antennas, or like the ClearStream antenna pictured above.
 Try to determine whether you need a uni-directional or multi-directional antenna.
 If the broadcast stations are fairly close to each other, you maybe able to use a uni-directional.
 If the stations are scattered around 360°, use a multi-directional.
-You can refer to AntennaWeb to locate facilities.
 Amazon has all kinds of HD antennas to choose from.

 Major networks ABC, CBS, NBC and FOX all broadcast over-the-air (OTA).
 The high-definition signal, sent simulaneously with the standard-definition (SD) signal, can usually be found on the first sub-channel of the broadcast number.
 For example, the high-def signal for channel 5 would most likely be 5-1.
 Other broadcasts, including the SD version and other programming may be found on 5-2, 5-3, etc. Some of the networks are making use of those extra bands, while some of the bandwidth is just being wasted.